Experimental data download

 Fluorescence image data analysis

 We normally use the software PyMCA developed at ESRF for fluorescence imaging data analysis.
-Here is a video with basic instructions on how to open and fit NanoMAX XRF-data using PyMCA:
+XRF image analysis can be a bit tricky in the beginning and therefore some assistance can be found in this step-by-step guide describing how to load and fit NanoMAX X-ray fluorescence data with PyMCA.